titoBouzout/SideBarGit/readme.md

 Usage
 ------------------

-* Right click on "multiple/single" "files/folders" of the "places" sidebar to apply commands on selected files which maybe are from different repositories.
+* Right click on "multiple/single" "files/folders" of the "tree" sidebar to apply commands on selected files which maybe are from different repositories.

 * To apply commands to focused document use the tab context menu.